reuk/wayverb/docs_source/context.md

 the time domain, rather than producing frequency-domain results, which in turn affords a much simpler implementation.

+FDTD simulations can also be implemented with relative efficiency by taking advantage of their "embarrassingly parallel" nature.
+Each individual node in the simulation (of which there may be thousands or millions) can be updated without synchronisation.
+As a result, the nodes may be updated entirely in parallel, leading to massive reductions in simulation time.

 The main disadvantage of the FDTD method is that it is susceptible to *numerical dispersion*, in which wave components travel at different speeds depending on their frequency and direction, especially at high frequencies.